 violate student conduct and/or expelled by the university

-For termination from the Field Experience Courses in the CSD program to occur
+For termination from the Field Experience Courses in the SAA program to occur

-the proper procedures must be adhered to as outline in the CSD student manual and Graduate School Student Manual.
+the proper procedures must be adhered to as outline in the SAA student manual and Graduate School Student Manual.

-Practicum, Internship Professional Practice Contract

-Practicum, Internship Professional Practice Contract
+PRACTICUM, INTERNSHIP AND PROFESSIONAL PRACTICE CONTRACT

 Data Sheet

-DATA and GOAL SHEET
+DATA SHEET

 Site supervisor for professional practice sponsored by the HPC Department should complete this form each term and return it to the HPC faculty instructor within the first two weeks of the experience.
 The official on-site supervisor must have a minimum of a master’s degree in the program emphasis area and have a minimum of two (2) years of pertinent professional experience (or its equivalent).